[Kubernetes] How to create a user for connecting to a cluster

 [example-test@bastion01 ~]$ kubectl create clusterrolebinding pod-readonly-binding --clusterrole=pod-readonly --user=example-test clusterrolebinding.rbac.authorization.k8s.io/pod-readonly-binding created

-*If Subjects contains the user name specified in user, there is no problem
+.
+If the username specified in user is in Subjects, there is no problem.

 kubectl describe clusterrolebinding {ClusterRoleBindingName}